-Objective: To develop knowledge regarding food quality control and related laws to manage in our food protects.
+Objective: To develop knowledge regarding food quality control and related laws to manage in our food

 Outcome: This course aims to impart the knowledge of food safety issues, surveillance and monitoring techniques, Food Labeling as well as sanitation and food allergy.
 To know the principles of Food Safety and Quality.
 To apply preventive measures and control methods to minimize the hazards in foods.
 To know the requirements of FSSAI for different food items.
 To learn the principles of HACCP and to develop procedures and approaches to identify food safety hazards in food processing.

-Food safety and hygiene: General introduction
+1.Food safety and hygiene: General introduction

-Food safety concept- Importance of food safety in food processing.
+2. Food safety concept- Importance of food safety in food processing.
 Food hygiene and its practices (GMP/GHP, GAP, GLP).
-Hygiene verification in food industry, Clean in Place (CIP) - Different sanitizers and detergents- Sanitation and hygiene in quality assurance in different food industries (Fruits and vegetables, Meat, Milk, Cereal Based) cleaning and sanitation (ETP, WTP, Pest control) prevention and control.
+Hygiene verification in food industry, Clean in Place (CIP) - Different sanitizers and detergents- Sanitation and hygiene in quality assurance in different food industries.

-Concept of quality: Quality attributes- physical, chemical, nutritional, microbiai and sensory, evaluation.
-Quality measurement techniques, process design and control and product design and control, TQM, IPR and Patent.
+1. Concept of quality: Quality attributes- physical, chemical, nutritional, microbial and sensory, evaluation.

+2. Quality measurement techniques, process design and control and product design and control, TQM.

-Food laws and regulations: Introduction about Food safety act 2006, 2011and 2022.
+1.Food laws and regulations: Introduction about Food safety act 2006, 2011 and 2022.

-Various organizations dealing with inspection and traceability and authentication FSSAI Certifications (BIS, AGMARK, ISO, FPO, MFPO, PFA, MPO, etc.).
-PFA specification for food products,
+2. Various organizations dealing with inspection and traceability and authentication.

+FSSAI Certifications (BIS, AGMARK, ISO, FPO, MFPO, PFA, MPO, etc.).